ONS-Innovation/python-rap-template/docs/index.md

 │   ├── ISSUE_TEMPLATE.md             # Template for issues raised in the repository.
 │   ├── PULL_REQUEST_TEMPLATE.md      # Template for pull requests raised in the repository.
 │   └── release.yml                   # Configuration on how to categorise changes into a structured changelog when using 'Generate release notes' feature.
-├── {module_name}/                    # Main Python package directory containing RAP pipeline code.
+├── app                               # Main Python package directory for the project, containing source code.
-│   ├── __init__.py                   # Initialises the directory as a Python package with ETLPipeline class.
+│   ├── __init__.py                   # Initialises the directory as a Python package, allowing its modules to be imported.
-│   ├── extract.py                    # Data extraction functionality with DataExtractor class.
+│   ├── extract.py                    # Example ETL extract module.
-│   ├── transform.py                  # Data transformation and cleaning with DataTransformer class.
+│   ├── transform.py                  # Example ETL transform module.
-│   └── load.py                       # Data loading and output functionality with DataLoader class.
+│   └── load.py                       # Example ETL load module.
 └── tests                             # Contains all test files.
     ├── e2e                           # Directory for end-to-end tests.
     │   └── test_etl_workflow.py      # End-to-end tests for the ETL workflow.